Psychotherapy: To Home Visit or Not to Home Visit

 Should you decide to offer home visits, you will need to develop additional policies and procedures for

-- Assessment – how much on the phone before the first visit?
+• Assessment – how much will you conduct on the phone before the first visit?
+Keep reporting requirements and informed consent about your reporting responsibilities in mind.

-- Informed consents specific to the issues of safety, confidentiality, and the therapist’s determination of the appropriateness of home visits for psychotherapy
+• Informed consent specific to the issues of safety, confidentiality, and the therapist’s determination of the appropriateness of home visits for psychotherapy

 Being part of a multidisciplinary team is a helpful approach with complex cases.
 If the client refuses for certain people, a thorough understanding of why is important.
 Of course, you would not be planning to discuss certain things with a primary caregiver, but you may need to discuss scheduling or other issues related to caregiving during your presence.

-Regarding homebound status: You should also consider a policy that includes requiring a statement from the client’s medical provider regarding their homebound status.
-If ever you were to be audited by Medicare, this could be a crucial component.
+Regarding homebound status: You should also consider a policy that includes consultation with their medical provider regarding their homebound status (if homebound).

 Regarding smoking: Will you sit with a client on their porch while they smoke?
 Are you willing to visit a house where people smoke inside?